10 Minutes triangle fabric weights

 - ruler

-- Place the fabric strips right sides together.
+- Place the fabric squares right sides together.

-- Lay the strips together again and sew around 3 sides.
+- Lay the strips together again and sew around 3 sides with 1/4" seam allowance.

 - Clip the corners.